What is public AI?

 Who we are

-The Public AI Network is a coalition working to bring about public AI.
+The Public AI Network (PAINT) is a growing coalition working to bring about public AI.
 We aim to:

 - Ensure public capacity-building is part of the conversation about AI design, policy, and funding